penoonan/wp_dependencies/README.md

 This repo mostly serves as a proof of concept.
 It's dirty as hell both in spirit and in execution.
 It won't work on all operating systems.
 I'm using a Mac with Bash 4.4.
 I had to install perl's `rename` command separately.
 Kinda bullshit IMO but there you have it.

-Clone this project, navigate to the root directory and type the command `bash wp_dependencies.sh [MyUniqueString]`
+Clone this project, navigate to the root directory and run the command `bash wp_dependencies.sh [MyUniqueString]`

 Your unique string should contain no spaces or special characters - it's going into filenames and php namespaces.